ShivamSaini001/Computer-Digital-Fundamentals/boolean-algrebra and K-Map.md

 ## K-Map (Karnaugh Map) Method:
 In many digital circuits and practical problems, we need to find expressions with minimum variables.
 We can minimize Boolean expressions of 3, 4 variables very easily using K-map without using any Boolean algebra theorems.
+Number of cells in K-map = number of possible cases
+No. of possible cases = 2<sup>n</sup>
+n -> is the number of input variables.
 K-map can take two forms:
 1. Sum of product (SOP)
 2. Product of Sum (POS)